 How to contemporise a sensitive residential site in Hampstead

-A development of 12 new apartments in Camden has reached completion following a successful planning application in 2016.
+A contemporary residential development of 12 new apartments in Camden has reached completion following a successful planning application in 2016.
 The site lies between Hampstead’s West End Green and the Redington Frognal Conservation Area, and includes the neighbouring Grade 2 listed St Andrew’s Church.

 The new building’s roofline echoes that of the Church with it’s double-height pitched roofs and affords a sympathetic backdrop to one of the Church’s most notable features, a memorial WW1 stained glass window designed by the Scottish architect, Douglas Strachan.